arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 --workflow workflow.yaml --config config.yaml --input input.yaml
 ```

-Arcaflow will display logs, depending upon the configured verbosity, and then will
+Arcaflow will display logs, the detail of which determined by the configuration file,
-return the machine-readable output of the workflow in YAML format:
+and then will return the machine-readable output of the workflow in YAML format:

 ```yaml title="basic workflow output YAML"
 output_data: